bradtaniguchi/RoomRenter/README.md

 **Dev** - Branch most people will work on.
 Most pull/pushes will be to this branch.

+**DatabaseDev** - This Branch follows the Dev branch, but with the database activated, so the program may only run within an nw.js window.

 ---
 **Project Structure**

 I am following [this guide](https://scotch.io/tutorials/angularjs-best-practices-directory-structure) on how to organize an AngularJS app.
 We should end up with a fairly organized structure, where each component is easily found.

 app - This folder holds the files for AngularJS

+  components - defined "pages" and their corresponding logic.

+  database - holds the database files, and javascript service for angular.

-    components - defined "pages" and their corresponding logic. shared - Shared items (such as the navbar) assets - This folder holds the usual assets for the application in general app.route.js - This file handles the routing of the application, uses angular app.module.js - This file setups dependences and creates the angular app.
+  shared - Shared items (such as the navbar)

+assets - This folder holds the usual assets for the application in general

+app.route.js - This file handles the routing of the application, uses angular

+app.module.js - This file setups dependences and creates the angular app.

 ---